Funeral: Motorbikes, music and flypast provide a wonderful send-off for Harrogate gallery owner Andrew Stewart

 The coffin, which arrived by motorbike, had been beautifully painted with a pastoral scene by Scarlett and India.

-Later, a flypast above could be heard inside the packed chapel, organised by Gillian.
+Later, a flypast above could be heard during the moving ceremony inside the packed chapel, organised by Gillian.

-Recorded musical selections during the ceremony included Labi Siffre's (Something Inside) So Strong, Aretha Franklin's I Say a Little Prayer and The Beatles' All You Need Is Love.
+Recorded musical selections during the celebration of Andrew Stewart's life included Labi Siffre's (Something Inside) So Strong, Aretha Franklin's I Say a Little Prayer and The Beatles' All You Need Is Love.

 A well-attended and thoroughly lively wake then took place afterwards at Hales Bar in Harrogate.